braedynl/matrixlib/README.md

 This project is currently maintained by [Braedyn L](https://github.com/braedynl).
 Feel free to report bugs or make a pull request through this repository.

+Before making a feature request, please check out the [FAQ](https://github.com/braedynl/matrices-py/wiki/FAQ) that's found in the documentation.
+Parts of this API that differ from others are usually different for a reason, and some of those reasons may be found there.

 ## License

 Distributed under the MIT license.
 See the [LICENSE](https://github.com/braedynl/matrices-py/blob/main/LICENSE) file for more details.